 - It has a protective role in relation to certain cancers

-- Helps prevent and control diabetes by acting on nutrient absorption
+- It helps prevent and control diabetes by acting on nutrient absorption

 The fiber is divided into two classes: insoluble and soluble.

-Insoluble fiber (cellulose, hemicellulose and lignin) is mainly contained in cereals, vegetables and fruits; its function is to absorb water, increasing the volume of feces, and stimulating the speed of transit in the intestinal lumen.
+Insoluble fiber (cellulose, hemicellulose and lignin) is mainly contained in cereals, vegetables and fruit.
+Its function is to absorb water, increasing the volume of feces, and stimulating the speed of transit in the intestinal lumen.

-Soluble fiber (pectin) is mainly found in fruits and legumes; its function is to form viscous solutions that slow down the absorption of sugars and fats and consequently intestinal emptying.
+Soluble fiber (pectin) is mainly found in fruit and legumes.
+Its function is to form viscous solutions that slow down the absorption of sugars and fats and consequently the emptying of intestinal.

-Based on their characteristics, insoluble fibers are recommended in case of constipation and diverticula, while soluble fibers are indicated in case of diabetes and hypercholesterolemia.
+Based on their characteristics, insoluble fibers are recommended in case of constipation and diverticulitis, while soluble fibers are indicated in case of diabetes and hypercholesterolemia.

-Examples of foods with high content in complex carbohydrates: cereals (wheat, spelt, rice, corn, oats, barley, millet, buckwheat and in their transformations, namely bread, pasta, biscuit slices, crackers, biscuits, polenta, etc.), potatoes, legumes.
+Examples of foods with high content in complex carbohydrates: cereals (wheat, spelt, rice, corn, oats, barley, millet, buckwheat and in their transformations, namely bread, pasta, dry toast, crackers, biscuits, polenta, etc.), potatoes, legumes.

-Proteins are the “bricks” that make up our body, in fact they serve mainly for the construction of tissues and organs, but they also have an important immune and hormonal function.
+Proteins are the “bricks” that make up our body.
+Their use is mainly in the construction of tissues and organs, but they also have an important immune and hormonal function.
 In the absence of carbs, proteins can be used to produce energy.

 One gram of protein provides 4 kcal, and the daily amount of protein to be introduced with the diet is between 0.8 and 1 grams of body weight.

-Proteins are organic molecules containing carbon, oxygen, nitrogen, hydrogen, sometimes sulfur and phosphorus; they are themselves linear chains of amino acids.
+Proteins are organic molecules containing carbon, oxygen, nitrogen, hydrogen and at times, sulphur phosphorus.
+They are linear chains of amino acids.

-Amino acids are divided into essential and non-essential: the essential must be taken by feeding, the non-essential can be synthesized by the organism itself.
+Amino acids are divided into essential and non-essential acids.
+Essential acids must be got through food while the non-essential ones can be synthesized by the organism itself.

-Proteins are present, in very variable amounts, in food products, both of animal origin (meat, fish, eggs, dairy products) and vegetable (legumes, dried fruits, soybeans, cereals and derivatives).
+Proteins can be found in different amounts in food of both of animal origin (meat, fish, eggs, dairy products) and vegetable origin (legumes, dried fruits, soybeans, cereals and derivatives).

-Animal proteins are called proteins with a high biological value, this is because they provide all the essential amino acids to meet metabolic demands.
-Otherwise, plant proteins have some deficiencies in regard to essential amino acids.
+Animal proteins are called proteins with a high biological value and this is because they provide all the essential amino acids to meet metabolic demands.
+Whereas plant proteins have some deficiencies in regard to essential amino acids.

-To overcome this drawback, it is enough to combine together legumes and cereals, so as to get the correct amino acid pool and not meet deficiencies.
+To overcome this drawback, it is enough to combine legumes with cereals, so as to get the correct amino acid pool and not have deficiencies.

 Monounsaturated fats (MUFA) and polyunsaturated (PUFA)

-Monounsaturated fats maintain a good balance in the blood levels of LDL and HDL cholesterol, protect against cellular oxidation and certain types of cancer (such as breast cancer).
+Monounsaturated fats maintain a good balance of LDL and HDL cholesterol in the blood, protect against cellular oxidation and certain types of cancer such as breast cancer.